 How Soft Touch Works

-In soft touch car washing, very soft and lightweight closed cell foam and very soft felt cloth is flooded with water and a mild soap that provides lubrication.
-This combination of soft material and soap/water solution makes contact with the surface of a vehicle.
-This process, with the help of computer-controlled pressure and RPM settings, mild pH detergents (similar to hair shampoo), and soft touch material, break the electro-molecular bond the surface contaminants have with the vehicle’s exterior.
-Centrifugal forces combined with the constant flooding of soap and water on the closed cell foam and cloth make sure dirt and debris are removed from the vehicle’s surface, and not transferred between vehicles.
-Following this process, low pressure water is used to rinse the remaining soap/water solution off of the vehicle.
-The vehicle then has a hydrophobic “cold wax” solution applied to aid in drying and is then sent through a forced air dryer.
+In soft-touch car washing, very soft and lightweight closed-cell foam and soft felt cloth are flooded with water and mild soap for lubrication.
+The combination of soft material and soap/water solution makes contact with the surface of a vehicle.
+This process, with the help of computer-controlled pressure and RPM settings, mild pH detergents (similar to hair shampoo), and soft touch material, breaks the electro-molecular bond the surface contaminants have with the vehicle’s exterior.
+Centrifugal forces combined with the constant flooding of soap and water on the closed cell foam and cloth remove dirt and debris from the vehicle’s surface.
+Following this process, low-pressure water is used to rinse the remaining soap/water solution off of the vehicle.
+The vehicle then has a hydrophobic “cold wax” applied is sent through a forced air dryer.

 How Touchless Works

-From an operators’ point of view, touch-less car washing has some pros.
+From an operator’s point of view, touchless car washing has some benefits.
 The operation is simple.
-Despite this fact, these car wash operators need to be part-time chemists to get the best performance out of the system or hire someone to do this for them.
-Changes in outside temperature affect the chemical cleaning process.
-Chemical ratios must constantly be monitored and tweaked.
-The chemicals used in touch-less washing, if applied too strong, can and will damage the plastic moldings and trim as well as strip away most protectants and waxes that had been applied to the vehicle, causing dulling of the finish.
+Despite this fact, these car wash operators need to be part-time chemists to get the best performance out of the system or hire someone to do it for them.
+Changes in outside temperature affect the chemical cleaning process, and chemical ratios must constantly be monitored and tweaked.
+The chemicals used in touchless washing, if applied too heavily, damage the plastic moldings and trim.
+Protectants and waxes are stripped from the vehicle, causing the finish to dull.
 If too little chemical is used, the car won’t come out clean at all.
-Maintenance is also less on touch-less equipment, because of fewer moving parts.
-There is also a customer perception that a touch-less wash does not “touch” their vehicle, therefore there is no chance of any damage happening to their vehicle using this method; however, this perception is changing.
+Maintenance is also less on touchless equipment because of fewer moving parts.
+There is also a customer perception that a touchless wash does not “touch” their vehicle, therefore there is no chance of any damage happening to their vehicle using this method; however, this perception is changing.

-Despite these pros of operational ease for the owner, there are cons involved with touch-less washing for the consumer.
-Cars do not come out as clean with touch-less washing methods.
-Customers who use touch-less washes will also need to wash more often because, with no sealants on the vehicle and a dull finish from harsh chemicals, dirt will accumulate faster.
+Despite these benefits of operational ease for the owner, there are drawbacks involved with touchless washing for the consumer.
+Cars do not come out as clean with touchless washing methods.
+Customers who use touchless washes will also need to wash more often.
+Without sealants on the vehicle and a dull finish from harsh chemicals, dirt will accumulate faster.
 This is actually seen as a pro for operators in our industry.
 Not making physical contact with dirt particles means that there is no way to remove all of the contaminants from the surface of a vehicle.
-If left on the surface of the vehicle, these contaminants such as bird droppings, carbon/metallic brake dust, and acid rain will damage a vehicle’s finish.
+If left on the surface of the vehicle, contaminants such as bird droppings, carbon/metallic brake dust, and acid rain will damage a vehicle’s finish.

-There has been a long-standing perception by customers and some operators that soft touch wash systems can scratch or damage a vehicle's finish.
+There has been a long-standing perception by customers and some operators that soft-touch wash systems can scratch or damage a vehicle's finish.
 Even some auto manufacturers state in their owner manuals that only touchless car washes should be used.
 Today, this could not be further from the truth.
-These perceptions stem from very old style car wash systems that used nylon bristle brushes to clean vehicles.
+These perceptions stem from very old-style car wash systems that used nylon bristle brushes to clean vehicles.
 In those old systems (we are talking 60s, 70s and 80s), damage was common.
-Those systems do not exist anymore and have been replaced by the effective and safe soft touch systems of today.
-Many gas station car washes are now converting to soft touch wash systems because customers know their car will be cleaner and are demanding this method.
-Industry data also shows facilities who have side by side touch-less and soft touch washes on site have more traffic through the soft touch facility.
+Those systems do not exist anymore and have been replaced by the effective and safe soft-touch systems of today.
+Many gas station car washes are now converting to soft touch wash systems because customers know their car will be cleaner.
+Industry data also shows facilities with both touchless and soft-touch washes on site have more traffic through the soft-touch facility.

-Full Service Car Wash only operates soft touch car wash systems at each of our four locations.
-Our car care facilities also add two extra steps in the washing process: The first is a manual hand prep by employees to remove large debris that may not be removed in the automated washing process.
-The second is a hand towel dry that removes the remaining water from the vehicle that the forced air dryers cannot completely do.
-We have been using these methods along with automated soft touch washing to build our business over the last 30 years by safely cleaning millions of cars in the greater Milwaukee area.
-We owe and are committed to providing our customers with the best and safest car wash services.
-In short, if there were a better, safer way to wash a vehicle than the soft-touch wash system, we would use it.
+Full Service Car Wash only operates soft-touch car wash systems at our four locations.
+Our car-care facilities also add two extra steps to the washing process: The first is a manual hand prep by employees to remove large debris that may not be removed in the automated washing process.
+The second is a hand towel dry to remove the remaining water from the vehicle missed by the forced air dryer.
+We have been using these methods along with automated soft touch washing to build our business over the last 30 years with millions of cars in the greater Milwaukee area.
+We owe and are committed to providing the best and safest car wash services.
+In short: If there was a better, safer way to wash a vehicle compared to the soft-touch system, we would use it.